bg-write/candyfloss-flask/README.md

 ## Candyfloss (local) API

 To view the API for the entire feed, at the end of the local server URL, add "/api."
-(The rendered feed only displays the most recent 50 links.)
+(The rendered feed will only display the most recent 50 links.)

 ## Running Tests